 Developing an AI chatbot is quite a complex task; consequently, every case is unique.

-The creation process strongly depends on business requirements and performance expectations.
+The chatbot development process strongly depends on business requirements and performance expectations.

 Read more about chatbots: